first1apps/chrome-extensions/javascript-pause-keyboard-shortcut/README.md

 ### Features:

-- Pick your own keyboard shortcut
+- Pick your own keyboard combo

 ### Bugs and Known Issues:

-1. This hasn't been tested on Mac.
+- This hasn't been tested on Mac.
 Feedback is welcome.
-1. Some key combinations are displayed incorrectly when changing the keyboard shortcut.
+- Some key combinations are displayed incorrectly when changing the keyboard shortcut.